brehm8602/sap-hana-vm/README.md

 	* WORLD_READABLE_TMPFILES not set to True in ansible.cfg file on deployer or higher ansible used where this flag is not supported any more
 * InvalidParameter: Destination path for SSH public keys is currently limited to its default value /home/$(adminuser)/.ssh/authorized_keys  due to a known issue in Linux provisioning agent.
 	* Make sure the adminuser variable is set and corresponds to the adminuser during initial deployment of the HANA VM
+* Deployment template validation failed: 'The value for the template parameter 'adminPasswordOrKey' at line '43' and column '29' is not provided.
+ 	* Please provide your own public ssh key that has been created upfront.
+The ARM template doesn't handle an option "Generate new key pair"

 # FAQ
 * Where is the HCMT result?